Impact of the Music of the Spheres World Tour: Crowd phenomena

 Several ticketless fans rallied outside their respective venues to witness the band perform in Barcelona, Zurich, Kaohsiung, Kuala Lumpur, Singapore, Helsinki, and Goyang.
 They also drew 34,000 spectators to Munich's Olympiapark.
 Hundreds of people climbed the Sun Bowl mountain in El Paso.
 On 10 July 2022, seismic stations near Berlin detected a 1.28-magnitude earthquake, which was attributed to Coldplay's first night at Olympiastadion.
 After learning what had happened, the group encouraged attendees to surpass that number, prompting a 1.5-magnitude earthquake on both 12 and 13 July.
 These new reports eclipsed Florence and the Machine playing "Dog Days Are Over" at the Tempelhof Sounds Festival.
 A year later, tremors were felt in the Kaohsiung National Stadium district.
-Vodafone UK stated that over 258 gigabytes of data were uploaded during Coldplay's headline set at the Glastonbury Festival on 29 June 2024, the equivalent of 74,000 high-resolution pictures.
-Their shows at Kai Tak Sports Park established a record for late-night border clearances between Hong Kong and Mainland China, with the Huanggang Port managing 12,000 travelers in four hours.
+Vodafone UK stated that over 258 gigabytes of data were uploaded during Coldplay's headlining set at Glastonbury Festival on 29 June 2024, the equivalent of 74,000 high-resolution pictures.
+Their Kai Tak Sports Park shows established a new record for late-night border clearances between Hong Kong and Mainland China, with the Huanggang Port managing 12,000 travellers in four hours.
 EE registered more than 47 terabytes of network traffic when the band fulfilled their 10 concerts at Wembley Stadium in 2025.
 It was the highest figure of the summer, placing them above Oasis.